Event-Streaming-Example/ese-orchestration/kafka/README.md

 __Note:__

-For the Kafka, let the `post-setup` container exit successfully before using any Kafka entities.
+- For the Kafka, let the `post-setup` container exit successfully before using any Kafka entities.
+- `post-setup` service will create the required topics and schemas for the rest of the services to use.

 ## Setting up UI